CombustibleLemons/rss-reader/README.md

   5. Run `npm install -g karma-chrome-launcher`
   6. Run `npm install -g karma-cli` This is not strictly necessary, but makes things much easier.

-    NOTE: the -g is a global install.
-You can install locally to a project with --save-dev.
+    *Note:* the `-g` is a global install.
+You can install locally to a project with `--save-dev`.
 The official guidelines recommend you do both if you have trouble.

 ###### Step Four: Start the RSS-reader